zbrookle/avionix_airflow/docs/source/api/get_chart_builder.rst

 .. automodule:: avionix_airflow
     :members: get_chart_builder

-Documentation on how to use the ChartBuilder can be found `here <https://avionix.readthedocs.io/en/latest/reference/chart.html>`__
+Documentation on how to use the :mod:`ChartBuilder` can be found `here <https://avionix.readthedocs.io/en/latest/reference/chart.html>`__